 Hi IL Experts,

 My wife and I are in the process of looking for a place to retire.
-We currently live in Santa Barbara, California and have just been priced out of the area since the house that we have been renting for 18 years has recently sold.
+We currently live in Santa Barbara, California, and have just been priced out of the area since the house that we have been renting for 18 years has recently sold.

-We have several factors that are important to us, namely temperate climate (not too humid), affordability, great medical care and something that seems almost impossible to research…accessibility.
+We have several factors that are important to us, namely temperate climate (not too humid), affordability, great medical care, and something that seems almost impossible to research…accessibility.
 My wife is confined to a wheelchair and we’re looking for more information on wheelchair-accessible options for our retirement.

 Any information that you could provide to us would be greatly appreciated.

-Nancy Kiernan – IL Colombia Correspondent
+Nancy Kiernan – IL Colombia contributor

 Assisted living – Colombians have the utmost respect for their senior citizens.
-In fact, in Spanish that phase of life is called la tercera edad (the third age).
+In fact, in Spanish, that phase of life is called la tercera edad (the third age).
 Assisted living and retirement homes are beginning to pop up in the larger cities of Bogotá, Medellín, Cali, and Barranquilla.
 They offer integrated medical services and social interaction activities such as painting, movies, concerts, and field trips.

 The Senior’s Club company has built six senior living facilities in the cities of Medellín, Armenia, Cali, and Envigado.
 The buildings contain beautiful, modern apartments, a restaurant, cafeteria, gym, game rooms, recreation rooms, craft rooms, and a cinema.

 The San Vicente Hospital in Rio Negro, just outside of Medellín, recently completed building an assisted living facility on the hospital grounds.
 The apartments have call levers in every room that link directly into the hospital’s emergency room.
 Group meals are served in the onsite restaurant, and there is a gym, recreation areas, and social rooms.